1) Overview of Shipping or Logistics APIs in eCommerce

 The network of carriers that an API offers are good ways to measure its success.
 The more carriers, the better it is since it shows larger dependability, scalability, and probability for the businesses to scale up.
 One must look for a shipping API provider that connects the brand with more than one carrier and offers domestic and international carriers.

 An API should take less than 0.5 seconds to process since any time lag beyond that is noticeable to customers.
 You should know that when several hundred calls coincide, a bit of a lag is only natural.
-Thus, it’s essential to pick an API that is quick to process.
+Thus, picking an API that is quick to process is essential.

 Certain APIs limit the number of calls a business can make, often by the minute or the hour.
 If the limit is reached during the given time frame, the business owner may receive a message of error.
 Quite obviously, this can turn into a nuisance as your business grows.

 Sandbox is a tool that developers use to test their APIs in a trial environment.
 The purpose is to check if the connection is functional.
-This tool is usually complimentary; however, there is an added advantage if the sandbox offers a staged carrier account where samples, labels, and rates can be created without reaching any live accounts.
+This tool is usually complimentary.
+However, there is an added advantage if the sandbox offers a staged carrier account where samples, labels, and rates can be created without reaching live accounts.

 Price is an important factor to consider when selecting the best API for eCommerce shipping.
 The pricing should justify the number of benefits it will provide to you.
 Always compare the price point of several different APIs and weigh their pros and cons before finalizing a single one.